Harfenlabor/harfenlabor.com/exampleSite/content/research/wood-science-meets-historical-instrument-making.md

 **Kleinmann**: Ah, okay, okay.

 **Haag**: \[00:13:20\] Robinia trees come from North America.
-The oldest Robinias we have in Europe were planted by Jean Robin, as a wood gardener, along the Seine in Paris.
+The oldest Robinias we have in Europe were planted by Jean Robin, as a wood gardener, along the Seine in <span id="map_tag">Paris</span>.
 That means that at that time there wouldn't have been any Robinia wood in Europe unless imported from North America.

 **Kleinmann**:Another wood, besides walnut, that has a similarly coarse structure is sweet chestnut, that's what I also had in mind.